-Wondering where to eat in Dublin?
-After eating and drinking our way through the Irish capital during a three day visit, I am sharing my favorite Dublin restaurants, cafes and pubs in this comprehensive Dublin food guide.
+Wondering where foodies eat in Dublin?
+After eating and drinking our way through the Irish capital, I am sharing my favorite Dublin restaurants, cafes and pubs in this comprehensive Dublin food guide.

 On a quiet street near the Ranelagh neighborhood lies One Kinda Folk, perhaps the cutest little coffee shop in all of Dublin.
 Tucked inside ivy covered walls, their secret coffee garden is the most charming thing I ever did see.
 They specialize in third wave coffee prepared to perfection.
 The shop has a Bryon Bay inspired aesthetic as well as an assortment of healthy yet decadent snacks, like the addictive peanut butter balls.

 I genuinely loved the chaotic but cozy atmosphere at Fumbally Stables.
-There was a community feel to it, like it had a soul of its own.
-Half the space is a cafe with a massive quirky gallery wall where each painting is slightly off-kilter.
+There was a community feel to it.
+Half the space is a café with a quirky gallery wall where each painting is slightly off-kilter.
 The other half of the space is a farm-to-table grocery store with high-end imports and specialty products.
 On a Saturday morning like when I went, the staff were hurriedly running between tables and shoppers, while a raucous assortment of patrons chowed down on delicious brunch cuisine.
-The menu is very allergen and vegetarian friendly, with rotating specials and seasonal highlights.
 There is an impressive wine list, many of which are natural wines or Irish wines, and you can buy the bottles to go as well.

 There is only lunch service available Monday through Friday at this tiny neighborhood spot directly west of St Stephen’s Green.
 You’ll feel like a local eating at the charming family run establishment, because you’ll notice that many fellow patrons are regulars or have a relationship with the owners Ken and Gwen.
 Arrive early to snag one of the very limited tables because there are no reservations accepted here.
 The menu changes daily and you’ll find it hand written on a chalkboard.
 With their own farm supplying many of the ingredients, the dishes are all seasonally inspired to exceptional quality and freshness.